Date and Time: Thursday-Sunday, March 28-31, 2019, 9 a.m.-3 p.m.

 Participants will leave with a new perspective on how educators learn about the children in their care, and how to utilize their own personal learning style in their daily practice.

 This will be an experiential and play-based learning course for teachers who want to actively learn more about their students through observation and reflection.

 The course will begin with a twilight hike and fireside chat Thursday evening, and conclude at 3 p.m. on Sunday afternoon.

 About the Instructor

 Tiffany Pearsall lives and works as a preschool teacher in the Columbia River Gorge.
-She considers herself a constructionist teacher and learner.
-Tiffany spends her free time studying child development, playwork, nature, and John Dewey.
+She is Founder and Lead Teacher at Play Frontier, a nonprofit childcare center.
+She considers herself a constructionist teacher and learner, and spends much of her free time studying child development, playwork, nature, and John Dewey.
 She is a play advocate.